 Dark chocolate is generally safe for pregnant women and children in small doses.
 Diabetics will need to proceed with caution because some varieties of dark chocolate can contain a lot of sugar.

 When choosing the best dark chocolate, the first thing we looked at was added sugars.
 Generally speaking, we preferred products with lower amounts of sugar like Green & Black’s 85% because it allowed for more antioxidants and fiber to included in the bar.
 It was also generally healthier, which is why products like Ghirardelli 72% ranked so well.
 We also briefly looked at flavoring.
 While most companies, like BIJA, provided multiple dark chocolate options, we preferred the simple products that contained at least 65% chocolate solids.
+We also liked products like Lily’s Intensely Dark Chocolate, which took innovative approaches to keep the sugar content low (or zero).

 Next, we looked at the dairy.
 While we did prefer dark chocolate like Lindt 90% that contained no dairy, we made exceptions for a few high-quality options that allowed for some traces of dairy – as long as sugars and additives were kept to a minimum.